PacktPublishing/Ceph-Designing-and-Implementing-Scalable-Storage-Systems/README.md

 * Configure BlueStore and see its interaction with other configurations
 * Tune, monitor, and recover storage systems effectively
 * Build an erasure-coded pool by selecting intelligent parameters

+## Instructions and Navigations
+* All of the code is organized into folders.
+Chapter5, Chapter6, Chapter7, Chapter8, Chapter10, Chapter12, Chapter13, Chapter15, Chapter17, Chapter18 does not contain code files.

 ### Hardware Requirements
 For an optimal student experience, we recommend the following hardware configuration: